This post contains affiliate links. Please see our disclosure policy.

 Why you’ll love this recipe:

 • Blueberry Jam – Adding blueberries to the cookie dough didn’t give enough blueberry flavor, and I found it to be a lackluster cookie.
-Adding blueberry jam to the center of the cookies in the thumbprint style adds more blueberry flavor and makes these the best blueberry lemon cookies.
+Adding blueberry sauce to the center of the cookies in the thumbprint style adds SO much more blueberry flavor and makes these the best blueberry lemon cookies!

-• Lemon Sugar Cookies – This recipe makes a thick, soft, chewy cookie, full of fresh lemon flavor!
-I didn’t want the cookies to be cakey like muffin tops – these are true soft, sugar cookies!
+• Lemon Sugar Cookies – This cookie recipe makes a thick, soft, chewy sugar cookie, full of fresh lemon flavor!
+I didn’t want the cookies to be cakey like muffin tops.

-• White Chocolate Drizzle – Drizzle these cookies with white chocolate for a polished look.
-This step is optional.
+• White Chocolate Drizzle – Drizzle these cookies with white chocolate for a polished look (optional but delicious!).

 Ingredient Overview